 Supplemental Food for Seniors

-The Commodity Supplemental Food Program (CSFP) is a nutrition program that provides free food and nutrition information to promote good health for Seniors age 60 and over.
-You can find more information about this program here.
+The Commodity Supplemental Food Program (CSFP) provides free food and nutrition information to promote good health for seniors age 60 and over.
+You can find more information about this program at DHHS.org.

 N.H.
 Bureau of Family Assistance